 I appreciate their honesty.
 And their trust that their electric fence works.
-Up here, high on “the mountain,” there are plenty of bears, deer, and bobcats wondering around.
-I imagine this person’s dogs have loads of fun chasing them through the woods only to be shocked to oblivion upon reaching the property line.
+Up here, high on “the mountain,” there are plenty of bears, deer, foxes, and bobcats wondering around.
+I imagine this person’s dogs have loads of fun chasing them through the woods only to be shocked into oblivion upon reaching the property line.

 Fortunately, we didn’t see any dogs.